Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/tutorials/supplementary_figures/README.md

 <a id=""></a>
 <details open="open">
   <summary><b>CATlas Single-Cell ATAC-seq</b></summary>
   222 scATAC-seq bigWigs from human tissues can be downloaded from the <a href="https://decoder-genetics.wustl.edu/catlasv1/catlas_downloads/humantissues/Bigwig/">CATlas portal</a>.
+Note that these need to be reverse normalised as they have previously been normalised by Signal Per Million Reads (SPMR).

 </details>

 <a id=""></a>
 <details open="open">
   <summary><b>Erythroid CTCF ChIP-seq</b></summary>
-  This data by E. Georgiades et al. (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244929">GSE244929</a>)
+  This data by E. Georgiades et al. includes CTCF ChIP-seq from three donors (donors 1, 2 and 30) without replicates (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244929">GSE244929</a>).

 </details>